 Get Them to Tell You Stories

 Another great way to improve your child’s literacy skills is by getting them to relay stories to you.
-Now, we’re not talking about them reading from a book necessarily, rather, using their imagination to tell you about something that’s happened to them or about one of their favourite fairy stories.
+Now, we’re not talking about them reading from a book necessarily; instead, using their imagination to tell you about something that’s happened to them or about one of their favourite fairy stories.
 This helps them to use and develop the creative side of their brains that they’ll use more once they’ve mastered the alphabet.

 Learning to Support Learning With an Online Parenting Course

-When your child’s learning is supported actively by you, it makes the path to mastering their literacy and indeed, numeracy skills that much smoother.
+When your child’s learning is supported actively by you, it makes the path to mastering their literacy and numeracy skills much smoother.
 The great thing is that if you’re lacking some inspiration about how to go about things, you can learn what you need to know by taking an online course like our aptly named Improve Your Child's Literacy Skills Certificate.

-We offer a range of parenting course options at OCA to help your child develop and they can be taken at your own pace, with all tutoring being conducted online.
+We offer a range of parenting course options at OCA to help your child develop, and they can be taken at your own pace, with all tutoring being conducted online.
 So, if you’re a parent or indeed an educator looking to improve the support provided to children in your care, you can find out more about what we’re talking about by visiting us online at www.onlinecoursesaustralia.edu.au.

 However, if you’d like to speak to us directly about your short course needs, we’ll be delighted to take your call.
 Simply ring us on 1300 611 404, and we’ll talk you through your options.